What is this?

 After

-If you are not a webmaster, checkout out What is a new feed? and Picking a news reader for how to get started!
+If you are not a webmaster, check out What is a feed? and Picking a news reader for how to get started!

 How do I use it?